theNewDynamic/oregonsadventurecoast.com/content/event/south-coast-clambake-music-festival.md

 ![South Coast Clambake Music Festvial - Band Playing Music and couple Dancing](/img/clambake-collage-2024.jpg)

 ### Featuring the music of bands all across these United States!
-Invited Bands for 2026 Include:
+Invited Bands for 2026 Included:

 ####